Vedantgarg2001/RewardPointProject/README.md

 ## Available Scripts

-Go to Reward-Point-App Folder
+Go to Reward-Point-App Folder.
+Do npm install.
 Then Run the query npm start.
-Node module folder already in the github respository so don't need to do install node module again.

 ### `npm start`